How to Clean Roomba Brushes?

 You should also clean your Roomba’s charging surfaces and cliff sensors if it is constantly low on battery or stops in the middle of the floor.

-Emptying your Roomba’s trash bin after every cleaning is not enough.
-Here’s how to clean your Roomba filter properly.
+It is not enough to empty your Roomba’s trash bin after every cleaning.
+Here’s how to clean your Roomba’s filter properly.

 Roomba 650 VS 880